AndrewWillacy/Healthcare-and-Appointment-Utilisation-Analysis/README.md

 > The primary limitation affecting operational insight was not analytical capability, but inconsistent and unreliable operational data capture.

 ---
-**Missed appointments:**
-- 4–5% of appointments were recorded as missed (DNA — Did Not Attend) across the period
-- A further 4–5% were unmapped or unclassifiable
-- Missed appointments were more frequent in routine categories than urgent ones
-- At £30 per missed appointment, the financial cost is substantial — and the social cost of lost slots equally significant
----
 ### 4. Social Media Analysis